June 2026 Snapshot

 Key Insights

-Enterprise Manufacturing Presidents score highest on Stakeholder (4.4/5) and Narrative (4.1/5).
+Enterprise Manufacturing Presidents score highest on Stakeholder (4.3/5) and Narrative (4.1/5).
+Over the past six months, the most notable change is an increase in Technology orientation.
 Their leading priority is maintaining core business (woven polyester sailcloth) while expanding into new technical fabrics, while their most pressing challenge is long load materials difficult to automate and standardize for robotics.
 They measure success through membership growth trajectory - goal of 1100 members (from ~1000) and make decisions using market readiness assessment (understanding where customers are in their technological journey).
-Language that resonates includes "commitment", "flexibility", and "community".
-5 distinct behavioral archetypes emerge, with 55% clustering around archetype a approaches.
+Language that resonates includes "commitment", "community", and "innovative".
+5 distinct behavioral archetypes emerge, with 56% clustering around archetype a approaches.

 How Enterprise Manufacturing Presidents Score on Stakeholder and Other Key Factors